 Picnics are perfect for spring and summer!
-This picnic cheese board is a great way to take a date outside, whether you’re picnicking in your backyard or on a hike.
+This picnic charcuterie board is a great way to take a date outside, whether you’re picnicking in your backyard or on a hike.

 When I was young my family and I often had what we’d call a “French picnic” for lunch or dinner.

 The spread included a combination of meats and cheese, fresh fruit, and bread or crackers.
-AKA – all the ingredients we love in a cheese board that make such great picnic foods.
+AKA – all the ingredients we love in a charcuterie board that make such great picnic foods.

 I learned so much about cheese boards from my Plenty collaboration last fall when we created the Thanksgiving Charcuterie Board.
 In that post you’ll learn what to include in a cheese board, how to slice and arrange charcuterie, which order to assemble the ingredients, and how to add finishing touches to make it look bountiful and beautiful.